Here's which celebrity was voted off Strictly Come Dancing 2021 on Sunday night

 What time will Strictly be on this weekend?

-The next episode of Strictly Come Dancing, which will see fan-favourite Rose Ayling-Ellis perform her couple’s choice dance with partner Giovanni Pernice to Symphony by Clean Bandit, will air on Saturday 13 November on BBC One at 6.40pm.
+The next episode of Strictly Come Dancing, which will see celebrities perform eclectic routines for a Musicals Special, will air on Saturday 20 November on BBC One at 6.35pm.

 Additional reporting by PA